dennis2k/MatchTracking/README.md

   - Use `controller as` syntax with a directive to be consistent with using `controller as` with view and controller pairings.

-    *Why?*: It makes sense and it's not difficult.
+    Why?
+It makes sense and it's not difficult.

     Note: The directive below demonstrates some of the ways you can use scope inside of link and directive controllers, using controllerAs.
 I in-lined the template just to keep it all in one place.